Why We Love It

 Further, there is expected to be quick developments in video relay as well as video remote interpreting technologies.
 Such advancements result in real-time ASL translation via video calling over Internet networks.
 With sufficient experience in this industry, sign language interpreters can move on to more specialized careers as a medical or legal interpreter.

 When you work as a sign language interpreter, be prepared to take on roles at academic institutions, medical clinics, courts, government departments and other job settings.
 To be specific, there are promising jobs with colleges, universities, social security service agencies, school district offices, research centers, law offices, hospitals, etc. Sometimes, you can find yourself a work project that involves being on television interpreting and communicating content for viewers.

-Can I Become a Sign Language Interpreter?
+How To Become a Sign Language Interpreter

 Sign Language Interpreter Salary Data

 We’ve provided you the following to learn more about this career.
 The salary and growth data on this page comes from recently published Bureau of Labor Statistics data while the recommendations and editorial content are based on our research.

 How do Sign Language Interpreter salaries stack up to other jobs across the country?
 Based on the latest jobs data nationwide, Sign Language Interpreter's can make an average annual salary of $48,360, or $23 per hour.
 This makes it an Above Average Salary.
 On the lower end, they can make $32,470 or $16 per hour, perhaps when just starting out or based on the state you live in.

 Here are the most common degrees for becoming a Sign Language Interpreter. a is usually recommended and specifically a degree or coursework that prepares you for the particular field, see below.